pangz-lab/verusd-web/README.md

 > Users can define their own API endpoints to extend functionality beyond what's provided by default Verus APIs, potentially using a utility class for ease of integration with existing RPC methods.

 #### Custom API(Like Caching and Calculations):
-> Creating a custom API that can cache blockchain data for performance or perform additional calculations based on blockchain data like liquidity metrics.
+> Creating a custom API that can cache blockchain data for performance or perform additional calculations based on blockchain data like liquidity metrics or other operations that requires heavy/extra computations before the request is returned.

 # Setup
 ## Verus Coin Setup